Hey hey, what's up my friends!

 It's a term that I came up with, so if it sounds weird to you, don't worry, I'm going to explain to you what the undershoot is about.

 Basically, you see price rally, then it retraces back towards support and tested three times:

-The fourth time it's coming back, you are in anticipation that the support will hold.
+When the fourth touch comes back, you are in anticipation that the support will hold!

 What you do is, you place a buy limit order at support.

 It did not trade to the support level that you want to get long and then traded higher once again:

 Thereby causing you to miss the trade because it undershoots the support.